bharathffofc/Mini-Project/README.md

 * Getting Notes Using title,Tags.
 * Deleting Note by Title.
 * Updating Note by Title.
-* Restoring Note by Ttitle.
+* Restoring Note by Title.
 ### 2. User Notes are stored in the JSON files.

 ## Requirements:-